localpreservation/localpreservation.github.io/localpreservation-101.md

 A number of different businesses and nonprofits are using Trello for [public roadmapping](http://blog.trello.com/going-public-roadmapping-with-a-public-trello-board/), [organizing complicated classroom projects](http://blog.trello.com/curriculums-collaboration-and-reinventing-the-classroom/) and internal project management.
 We are hoping that this Trello board can be an effective way for us share more information about the preservation issues we are working on and more effectively collaborate with our board, volunteers, members and partners.

+## How is the board organized?

+- Topic Ideas
+- Course Ideas
+- Lesson Ideas
+- Tutorial Ideas
+- Case Studies/Examples

-## What can you do on our Trello board?
+## What can you do with the board?

-- Comment to suggest tutorial ideas
-- Vote on tutorial ideas
-- Comment to suggest workshop ideas
-- Vote on workshop ideas
-- Comment to suggest course topics
-- Vote on course topics
+- **Vote** on ideas for courses, lessons and tutorials.
+A vote is one way of telling us that you think a topic or idea is one we should develop further.
+- **Comment** to share your own ideas for courses, lessons and tutorials.
+Comments are open to everyone!